wchh-2000/SAMPolyBuild/README.md

 ![gui](figs/interactive_gui.png)

 ### Auto mode
-You can use the trained model [auto_whumix.pth](https://pan.baidu.com/s/1s6aWDZ77t8Bt-aIHiEG9Gw?pwd=6wqn) to predict the building polygons on the images.
+You can use the trained model auto_whumix.pth from [Baidu Cloud](https://pan.baidu.com/s/1s6aWDZ77t8Bt-aIHiEG9Gw?pwd=6wqn) / [Google Drive](https://drive.google.com/file/d/1VNyUl2CtV19NqxLhnE4LFw32VUvOD0J9/view?usp=drive_link) to predict the building polygons on the images.
 Change the **args.img_dir** to the image directory that contains the images you want to predict, and the **args.img_suffix** to the corresponding image suffix.
 ```shell
 python infer_auto.py
 ```